Keeping your data safe

-This policy is written in accordance with the General Data Protection Regulation (GDPR) 2018 and the Data Protection Act 1998.
+This policy is written in accordance with the General Data Protection Regulation (GDPR) 2018 and the Data Protection Act 2018.
 It refers to this website and other Scottish Green Party services.
 The Scottish Green Party is registered with the Information Commissioner’s Office.

 or write to us at the following address:

-The Data Controller
+The Data Controller,

 Scottish Green Party

-17b Graham Street
+19b Graham Street

-What data we collect
+What data do we collect and where from?

 We will only collect information that is required to provide you with information or services that you have requested or that we think may be of interest to you, or that is required to ensure that we comply with electoral law.
 The data that we collect will depend on how you interact with us.

 - Telephone number,